release-change/release-change/packages/cli/README.md

 ## Requirements

-In order to use release-change, you need:
+To use release-change, you need:
 - to host your code in a GitHub repository,
 - to use GitHub Actions,
 - Git 2.48.1+,